jwt625/WPL/README.md

 - [jQuery](https://jquery.com/) is required by Bootstrap.
 - [FileSaver.js](https://github.com/eligrey/FileSaver.js) is used for saving TODOs to .js or .json file.
 [Blob.js](https://github.com/eligrey/Blob.js) might be required for some browser.

 The above dependencies are already included in the project files and all the functionalities can work offline.
-You can find them in `/src/`.
+You can find them in `/src/` and do not need to worry about.

 In addition, [MathJax](http://www.mathjax.org/) is included for rendering Tex/LaTeX, which you have to download and put into `src`, and pointing the path to your `MathJax.js` in the html if you want to use it offline.

 ## Possible issue

-- It's hard to load JSON file locally due to security, hence I use the `todos.js` to save TODOs.
-To load from JSON, you have to use, for example, start chrome with option `--allow-file-access-from-files` (`chrome --allow-file-access-from-files`) to enable local file access for chrome.
+- It's hard to load JSON file locally due to security, hence you can use the `todos.js` to save TODOs and directly load the js instead.
+To load from JSON, you have to use, for example, start chrome with option `--allow-file-access-from-files` (`chrome --allow-file-access-from-files`) to enable local file access for browsers.
 - The .js or .json file downloaded is not in a good format.
 You can use a json parser, e.g., [json parser online](http://json.parser.online.fr/) to make it more readable.